FO-PINNs: A First-Order formulation for Physics Informed Neural Networks: Results

-\subsection{FO-PINNs for parameterized systems}
+\subsection{FO-PINNs for Parameterized Systems}

+While standard PINNs perform well for a problem with fixed PDE parameters and specific boundary and initial conditions, its performance declines very quickly for parameterized systems.
+This includes parameterized PDEs, geometries as well as boundary conditions.
+For the second example, we study the performance of FO-PINNs on parameterized systems and compare it with that of standard PINNs.

-To study the performance of FO-PINNs on parameterized systems, we predict the flow through a parameterized channel with a cylinder slice of radius $r$ and height $h$ located centrally at $(a,b)$.
-The channel has an inlet velocity, $v_{in}$, which is also considered as a parameter in the parameterized system.
+For this, we consider a channel, of unit length and height of 0.5 units, with a cylinder slice located inside.
+We predict the flow through the channel, which is governed by the Navier-Stokes equations.
+The channel is parameterized with the radius of the cylinder slice $r$ is set to be in the range $[0.05,0.2]$ and the location of the center of the cylinder $(a,b)$ to be in the range $[-0.2,0.2]$ and $[-0.1,0.1]$ respectively.
+The channel has an inlet velocity, $v_{in}$, which is also considered as a parameter in the parameterized system and set to be in the range $[0.05,0.15]$.
 The outlet of the channel has zero pressure ($p=0$) and no slip boundaries have $u=0$ and $v=0$.
+The domain with the boundary conditions are shown in Fig. \ref{fig:channel_domain}.

-The flow through the channel is governed by the Navier-Stokes equations.
-The kinematic viscosity, $\nu$ and fluid density, $\rho$ from the Navier-Stokes equations are also parameterized for the training of the network.
-Our goal is to train neural networks solvers for a parameterized system with four geometric parameters, $a$, $b$, $r$ and $h$, two PDE parameters $\nu$ and $\rho$, and one BC parameter, $v_{in}$.
+The governing equations defining the flow through the channel is given by the continuity and momentum equations defined in Eq.~\eqref{eq_ns}.
+We consider steady state conditions and hence, the time components are ignored for the analysis.
+The kinematic viscosity, $\nu$ and fluid density, $\rho$ are also parameterized for the training of the network and are set to be in the range $[0.01,0.03]$ and $[0.8,1.2]$ respectively.
+Thus, our goal is to train neural networks solvers for a parameterized system with a total of seven parameters - four geometric parameters, $a$, $b$, $r$ and $h$, two PDE parameters $\nu$ and $\rho$, and one BC parameter, $v_{in}$.